klgraham/lua-c-embedding/README.md

 ## Using the Lua Stack

 Lua uses a stack to exchange values with C. To get a value from Lua, you call Lua to push the value onto the stack.
 To pass a value from C to Lua, you call Lua to push the value onto the stack and then pop the value.
 When pushing a value onto the stack, it's important to know if the stack has room for the new value.
-The Lua Programming Book has [a nice example of this](http://lua-users.org/wiki/SimpleLuaApiExample).
-Let's look at an example.
+The lua-users wiki has [a nice example of this](http://lua-users.org/wiki/SimpleLuaApiExample).
+Let's look a couple of examples.

+### Example 1

 Suppose we want to compute the factorial of a number in Lua and make the result of the computation available in C. The Lua code is in the file factorial.lua: